aby228/Flight_Ai/README.md

 # ✈️ Flight AI - Intelligent Delay Prediction System

 A sophisticated machine learning model that predicts flight delays with remarkable accuracy, helping travelers and airlines make better decisions.

+> Trained on January 2025 United Airlines flight data only (scoped intentionally due to compute limits)

 ## 🎯 What Makes This Special

 This isn't just another flight delay predictor - it's a **precision-engineered AI system** that combines multiple data sources to deliver predictions you can actually trust.
-Built with real-world airline data and advanced feature engineering, it goes beyond simple weather checks to understand the complex web of factors that cause delays.
+Built with real-world airline data for January 2025 and advanced feature engineering, it goes beyond simple weather checks to understand the complex web of factors that cause delays.

 ## 🌟 Key Highlights